 So enough about considerations, how about some actual examples, along with pros and cons for each of them, to help you decide which box mod and tank you want.
 We're going to give you four options, including a couple of alternate options, and talk a little about how each of them address the considerations above.

 Finally, we reach the Aegis.
 This mighty mod is virtually indestructible, and is IP-rated for waterproofness and dust rejection, as well as shock resistance.
 This is the mod for the hunter, the hiker, the soldier, the first responder, or just those of us clumsy enough to get sick of constantly replacing our mods.
-The Aegis kit comes with the excellent Geekvape Shield tank, which accepts those awesome Smok TFV8 Baby Beast coils we were talking about before.
+Paired with the excellent Geekvape Shield tank, which accepts those awesome Smok TFV8 Baby Beast coils we were talking about before, this is the ideal mod for an active - or just reckless! - lifestyle.
 This is the step-up if you measure your years in number of busted phone screens.

 As always, if you have any questions or need any one-on-one tutoring, stop into one of our local Mister-E's or BloNoSmoke vape shops and try out a variety of devices!
 If that's a long walk, hey, we're online, we get it: please don't hesitate to contact us, either by phone at 855-647-8373, by email at CustomerService@Mister-E-Liquid.com, or via live chat on any page of Mister-E-Liquid.com.
 If social media's more your thing, you can find us on Facebook or Instagram: we're always happy to help!